 You do have a voice, even after a buyer has left a negative report for you.
 Follow up on bad feedback and post apologies, explanations or anything else that you think might help other potential buyers to know the full story.
-This won't immediately improve your feedback percentage or score, but it will help you to find buyers willing to give you a second chance, and each new positive in feedback goes a long way toward effectively neutralizing an existing negative.
+This won't immediately improve your feedback percentage or score, but it will help you find buyers willing to give you a second chance.

 If you've suffered an unusual spate of negatives in recent weeks and there's a good reason for it, you'll only help yourself by using space in your item descriptions to make your case to buyers.
 Just reassure them that they're going to have a good experience and you are going to ensure that they're happy.

 Focus on Easy Sales

 If your feedback is in danger, take some time to focus on the kinds of merchandise in your inventory or business model that are most likely to be simple, trouble-free transactions.

 Avoid one-offs or goods with damage or wear, or that are difficult to ship or protect, even if these kinds of sales are more lucrative for you.
 Pick them back up once a little time has passed and your feedback is looking up again.

 Remember the feedback percentages seen by buyers are calculated on a rolling basis.
 This means as time passes, they gradually improve if your most recent sales are positive.

 If you've been inundated with negative feedback, make a few easy sales to score some positives.
 Then, take a few months off to allow heat to pass and ratings to look better for buyers (and for eBay) once again.

 Use your time off to focus on questions about your business model and customer service practices and why things went so wrong that you needed to take a break at all.